Neural Bayes estimators for censored inference with peaks-over-threshold models: Simulation studies

 \subsubsection{Comparison to pairwise likelihood estimators}

-We compare NBEs to censored pairwise likelihood estimators for fitting Mat\'ern Gaussian processes (see Section~{B.2} of the supplementary material), MSPs and IMSPs.
-Results are presented for two types of NBE: with, and without, the one-hot encoding map ($\mathcal{I}_t $ in Section~\ref{sec:NBE_Censored}) included.
+We compare NBEs to censored pairwise likelihood estimators for fitting Mat\'ern GPs (see Section~\ref{supsec:GP} of Appendix~\ref{supsec:model}), MSPs and IMSPs; note that inference with each requires estimation of a range and smoothness parameter, $\lambda$ and $\kappa$, respectively.
 For the censored pairwise likelihoods (CPL), we consider two cut-off distances (see Section~\ref{sec:MSP}): $h_{max}=3$ units and $h_{max}=\infty$ units (i.e., where all pairs are used).
-For the GP and IMSP, the best estimator (in terms of total estimator risk) used $\{F_*(\cdot),c^*_\tau\}=\{\mbox{Exp}(1),0\}$; for the MSP, the best estimator used $\{F_*(\cdot),c^*_\tau\}=\{\mbox{Fr\'echet}(1),0\}$.
-Each NBE takes under three hours to train, with $K=100,000$ training samples, and estimation (given a single parameter set) is incredibly fast, taking on average 0.0016 seconds to run.
-In comparison, estimation with the pairwise likelihood is computationally less efficient; for $h_{max}=\infty$, the GP and MSP/IMSP required approximately 10 and 20 minutes on average, respectively, with these averages lowering to 2.1 and 1.8 minutes when $h_{max}=3$; thus, the NBE provides a speed-up of the order of 67,500--750,000 (post-training) in this case.
-Results for all three processes are given in Tables~\ref{tab:sim_fixed_1} and A1 of the supplementary material, which present the marginal test risk with respect to the absolute and squared error loss, respectively.
+Each NBE takes under three hours to train, with $K=100,000$ training samples, and estimation (given a single parameter set) is incredibly fast, taking on average 0.0016 seconds.
+In comparison, estimation with the pairwise likelihood is much slower; for $h_{max}=\infty$, the GP and MSP/IMSP required approximately 10 and 20 minutes on average, respectively, with these averages lowering to 2.1 and 1.8 minutes when $h_{max}=3$; thus, the NBE provides a speed-up of the order of 67,500--750,000 (post-training) in this case.
+Results for the three considered processes are given in Tables~\ref{tab:paper_sim_fixed} and \ref{subtab:sim_fixed1}, which present the marginal test risk with respect to the absolute and squared-error loss, respectively.
 We observe lower marginal test risk (with respect to both loss functions) for both parameters when using an NBE compared to the censored pairwise likelihood, suggesting that the former is more statistically efficient.
-We further note that the inclusion of the one-hot encoding map $\mathcal{I}_t$ tends to lead to a reduction in the marginal test risks, suggesting that our proposal in Section~\ref{sec:NBE_Censored} is effective.
-Overall, the NBE exhibits substantial increases in both statistical and computational efficiency relative to the competing likelihood-based approach.
+Overall, our proposed NBE for censored data exhibits substantial increases in both statistical and computational efficiency relative to the competing likelihood-based approach.
 Figure~\ref{fig:joint_dist1} presents the joint distribution of parameter estimates for a single test parameter vector with $1000$ sets of replicates.
-We observe that the NBE captures the dependence in estimates of $(\lambda,\kappa)'$ that is present when utilising the competing pairwise likelihood estimator ($h_{max}=3$), but that it has lower variance.
+The NBE captures the dependence in estimates of $(\lambda,\kappa)'$ that is also present when utilising the competing pairwise likelihood estimator ($h_{max}=3$), but our NBE clearly has lower sampling variability than the pairwise likelihood estimator.